De Stijl: Founding of De Stijl

 The name Nieuwe Beelding was a term first coined in 1917 by Mondrian, who wrote a series of twelve articles called De Nieuwe Beelding in de schilderkunst ("Neo-Plasticism in Painting") that were published in the journal De Stijl.
 In 1920 he published a book titled Le Néo-Plasticisme.

 After 1920

 Around 1921, the group's character started to change.
 From the time of van Doesburg's association with Bauhaus, other influences started playing a role.
 These influences were mainly Malevich and Russian Constructivism, to which not all members agreed.
 In 1924 Mondrian broke with the group after van Doesburg proposed the theory of Elementarism, suggesting that a diagonal line is more vital than horizontal and vertical ones.
 In addition, the De Stijl group acquired many new "members".
+Among the last to join was the painter César Domela, who met Mondrian and van Doesburg in Paris in 1924 and became the group's youngest member.
 Dadaist influences, such as I. K. Bonset's poetry and Aldo Camini's "antiphilosophy" generated controversy as well.
 Only after Van Doesburg's death was it revealed that Bonset and Camini were two of his pseudonyms.

+The group was a pivotal element of the interwar avant-garde network.
+It maintained close links with various modern artists, including representatives of the Polish avant-garde, and since 1925 Warsaw was also listed as one of De Stijl’s cities on the cover of this magazine alongside Leiden, Hannover, Paris, Brno and Vienna.